-- 1. Incomplete Medication Administration Form - 2.
+- 1. Incomplete Medication Administration Form or if Medication Administration form is inconsistent with provider's Medical Plan - 2.
 Medication is expired. - 3.
-Medicine is not in its original container. - 4.
-Your child's name is not on the container.
+Medicine is not in its original container. - Your child's name is not on the container.

-NOTE: Kingsley House requires all children with a Medication Plan to have their prescribed medication on campus during the hours they are present.
-Should a child with a Medication Plan arrive to school without their medications, they will be asked to leave the facility.
+NOTE: Kingsley House requires all children with a Medication Plan or completed Authorization to Administer Medication to have their prescribed medication on campus during the hours they are present.
+Should a child with a Medication Plan or completed Authorization to Administer Medication arrive to school without their medications, they will be asked to leave the facility.